MachineLemonade/docs/v0.10/ee-managing-users.md

 ## Overview

+In addition to the [Role-Based Access Control (RBAC) functionality](https://www.astronomer.io/docs/rbac/) core to our platform, Astronomer Enterprise allows teams to customize *how* they want users to create accounts on Astronomer and what they're able to do on the platform - both on Astronomer and Airflow.

+Read below for a high-level overview of user management and guidelines around Public Signups, role customization and adding System Admins.

 ### Adding Users to Astronomer

-When Astronomer Enterprise is first deployed, the first user to login is a "System Admin" by default.
-From there, a user on Astronomer Enterprise can be created by:
+When Astronomer Enterprise is first deployed, the first user to log in is granted "System Admin" permissions by default.
+From there, a user is created on Astronomer Enterprise by:

 - Invitation to a Workspace by a Workspace Admin
 - Invitation to Astronomer by a System Admin
 - Signing up via the Astronomer UI without an invitation (requires "Public Signups")

-On Astronomer, administrators have the option to either open the platform to public signups or limit signups to users invited by others via email.
+On Astronomer, administrators have the option to either open the platform to public signups or limit signups to users invited by others.

-Once a user exists on the platform, administrators can leverage Astronomer's Role Based Acess Control (RBAC) to manage users.

-### Role-Based Access Control
+### Managing Users

-On Astronomer, users can be assigned 2 levels of roles:
+Once on the platform, administrators can customize permissions across teams.
+On Astronomer, users can be assigned roles at 2 levels:

-1. Workspace Role (Viewer, Editor, Admin)
+1. Workspace Level (Viewer, Editor, Admin)
-2. System Role (System Admin)
+2. System Level (System Admin)

 Workspace roles apply to all Airflow Deployments within a single Workspace, whereas System Roles apply to *all* Workspaces across a single cluster.
 For a detailed breakdown of the 3 Workspace Level Roles on Astronomer (Viewer, Editor and Admin), refer to our [Role Based Access Control](https://www.astronomer.io/docs/rbac/) doc.

-For more information on Public Signups, role customization and assigning users System Admin permissions, read below.

 ## Public Signups